TheThinkingHome/device_sentinel/README.md

 - A freezer sensor drops off the mesh.
 The dashboard shows a comfortable minus eighteen while the food spoils.
 - A leak sensor stops answering.
 You find out during the next burst pipe.

-The usual answer is a fixed timeout: tell me if anything has gone quiet for twenty-four hours.
-That breaks immediately, because your devices are nothing like each other.
-A hallway motion sensor reports hundreds of times a day, so twenty-four hours of silence means it died last night and you are hearing about it far too late.
-A door button might legitimately say nothing for three days, so the same rule cries wolf every week until you mute it.

 Worse, the two warnings that arrive *before* a device dies are sitting in plain sight, unread.

 - The batteries in your door lock have been falling for a month.
 Nothing mentions it until the lock stops answering and you are on the wrong side of it.